Metropolitan-Council/growing.shade/inst/app/www/faq.md

 like the
 <a href = "https://www.americanforests.org/our-work/tree-equity-score/" target = "_blank">American
 Forests’ Tree Equity Score</a>, that are worth exploring.
-The Growing Shade Project was created to specifically address to the unique challenges and opportunities of our region, reflecting priorities that may not be so readily detailed in a national, more generalized tool.
+The Growing Shade Project was created to specifically address the unique challenges and opportunities of our region, reflecting priorities that may not be so readily detailed in a national, more generalized tool.
 Growing Shade responds to the specific climate change, conservation, environmental justice, and public health issues in our region.
 Also, users can customize our tool to address their individualized needs, which can be highly specific (for instance, a user may want to focus on planting trees in areas to enhance health benefits in children).

 Growing Shade’s priority scores range from 0 (lowest priority) to 10 (highest priority).
 Distance between priority scores can be interpreted